 I have long been a severe critique of what’s known as the "American way of life" and capitalism with their emphasis on intense competition, selfishness, greed, controlling behaviors, etc, and their assumptions that people (read "working people") are by nature heartless, irresponsible, and lazy.
-Often I get responses which insist that such characteristics constitute human nature.
+Often I get responses which insist that such characteristics constitute human nature except for the well-endowed elite who must control things so that we working people don't muck it up.

-Then, if you accept that view of human nature, it follows that we need the supervision of our bosses, and those bosses need bosses, and so on until one reaches the One Percent of Americans who quite literally own and rule the US.
-And, of course, this view provides a convincing justification for them to have so much wealth and power, while the rest of us have so little or up to our necks in debt owed to them.
+Then, if you accept that view of our human nature, it follows that we need the supervision of our bosses, and those bosses need bosses, and so on until one reaches the One Percent of Americans who quite literally own and rule the US.
+And, of course, this view provides a convincing justification for them to have so much wealth and power, while the rest of us have so little and most likely up to our necks in debt owed to them.

 As a sop to any oddballs who might complain about this arrangement, the ruling capitalist class provides all the paraphernalia of a fake "democracy"--corporate sponsored candidates in managed elections, a Constitution (which they ignore or interpret to serve their needs), courts for which they appoint the justices, the corporate megaphones of disinformation (often referred to as mainstream media), etc.